AidenP2P/test-app-aptitudex/CLAIMS_SYSTEM_DOCUMENTATION.md

 ### FAQ

-**Q: Mon streak a été reset, pourquoi ?**
+**Q: My streak was reset, why?**
-R: Un streak se reset si plus de 26h s'écoulent entre deux claims daily (24h + 2h de grâce).
+A: A streak resets if more than 26h elapse between two daily claims (24h + 2h grace period).

-**Q: Pourquoi je ne peux pas claim ?**
+**Q: Why can't I claim?**
-R: Seuls les wallets admin peuvent mint des APX.
-Connectez le wallet admin configuré.
+A: Only admin wallets can mint APX.
+Connect the configured admin wallet.

-**Q: Mes données sont-elles sauvegardées ?**
+**Q: Is my data saved?**
-R: Oui, dans localStorage avec possibilité d'export/import.
+A: Yes, in localStorage with export/import possibility.

 ### Contact
-- GitHub Issues pour bugs
+- GitHub Issues for bugs
-- Discord pour support communautaire
+- Discord for community support

 ---

-**🎉 Le système de Claims APX est maintenant opérationnel !**
+**🎉 The APX Claims system is now operational!**